-Since 1948, the Middle Atlantic Blind Golf Association, a non-profit 501(c)(3) corporation, has been providing blind and visually impaired (legally blind) men, women and children the opportunity to enjoy the challenges and rewards that golf offers.
+Since 1948, the Middle Atlantic Blind Golf Association, a 501c(3) nonprofit volunteer membership organization, has been providing blind and vision impaired (legally blind) men, women and children the opportunity to enjoy the challenges and rewards that golf offers.
 Click on the following link to see a short video on MABGA.

-Today, MABGA has over 110 totally blind, visually impaired golfers and coaches, with another 78 junior blind golfers.
-Our Junior Golf program has expanded to North Jersey and is proud to announce the building of a new course on the grounds of the New York Institute for Special Education, located in the Bronx, New York.
+Today, MABGA has over 100 totally blind, visually impaired golfers and coaches, with another 78 junior blind golfers.
+Our Junior Golf program has expanded to North Jersey.
+We are proud to announce the completion of the Kritz Links, located on the grounds of the New York Institute for Special Education located in Bronx, New York.
+See our Junior Golf Page for the full article.
 This is the second course built by MABGA, the first being at the Overbrook School for the blind located in Philadelphia, Pennsylvania.

 The Middle Atlantic Blind Golf Association is a totally self-sustaining organization providing our programs through dues, donations and our Annual Fund-Raising Charity Event.